Life of Phi -- the Golden Ratio

 Retail offers can be made up of many complicated layers of information and choice.
 The way merchandising stories are organised can help (or hinder) the customer’s understanding of what’s on display.
 In designing a control plinth for Rogers’ Smart Home Monitoring offer, Quinine set out the zones to sit within golden ratio lines.
 This provided a layout that felt ‘natural’ and undisruptive, allowing the customer to navigate the display with clarity and ease.

-Face-to-face retail is about people.
+Face-to-face retail and an improving retail customer experience is about people.
 Whether it’s for the benefit of the customer, staff or both, understanding the Golden Ratio, how people relate to it, and how to use it appropriately is just one way we can help improve their in-store experience.

 Design Principles is a feature on our blog where we share a ‘shallow dive’ into different theories, concepts and principles that underpin our work.
 The aim is to better understand design principles and their practical application in retail environments.